ecnuyoung/epsen.github.com/index.md

+# A short course on empirical processes

-# Most of all contants are from the book *A Gentle Introduction to Empirical Process Theory and Applications* written by Bodhisattva Sen.
+Most of all contants are from the book *A Gentle Introduction to Empirical Process Theory and Applications* written by Bodhisattva Sen.

 ## 1. Introduction to empirical processes